nodejs/node-addon-api/README.md

 npm run-script dev
 ```

-If you want faster build, you might use the following option:
+If you want a faster build, you might use the following option:

 ```
 npm run-script dev:incremental